zephyrproject-rtos/windows-curses/README.md

     builds wheel for by following the instructions at https://wiki.python.org/moin/WindowsCompilers.

+    Visual Studio 2017 will work for Python 3.5-3.7.

  3. Install Python 3.3 or later to get the [Python launcher for Windows](https://docs.python.org/3/using/windows.html#launcher).